Welcome to Veriscope.

 In this document we aim to illustrate how VASPs can leverage Veriscope, to satisfy the FATF Travel Rule; i.e. the requirement to report known senders and beneficiaries of a crypto transaction between VASP platforms.

-We have developed an SDK and API so you can execute the same functions while reading this document.
+We have released an SDK and API so you can integrate Veriscope.

 By the end of this document you will understand the process from start to finish on how your VASP platform can integrate Veriscope and solve the FATF Travel Rule.

 When you are ready to integrate Veriscope, you will be provided access to the Veriscope Testnet.
 The Testnet will be set up with the necessary Smart Contracts deployed and configured for onboarding new VASP accounts.
-Shyft Network has developed dozens of SCs, but only a subset of those contracts will be discussed here.
-The Testnet is a POA network.
+Shyft Network has developed dozens of SCs, but only a subset of those contracts are leveraged by Veriscope.

 As a VASP, there are four main functions to consider for integration.

-- Creating a VASP account.
+- Setting up your VASP account.
 At Shyft we call these accounts Trust Anchors (TAs).

 - Creating Shyft accounts for users on your platform